Kaakati/VIPER-Module-Generator/README.md

 - [https://www.ckl.io/blog/ios-project-architecture-using-viper/](https://www.ckl.io/blog/ios-project-architecture-using-viper/)

 ## Contributed
 This is an open source project, so feel free to contribute.
-How?
 - Open an [issue](https://github.com/Kaakti/VIPER-Module-Generator/issues/new).

 ## Authors